SAP-samples/byd-api-samples/README.md

 - [SAP Business ByDesign Help Portal](https://help.sap.com/viewer/product/SAP_BUSINESS_BYDESIGN/)
 - [Postman Learning Center](https://learning.getpostman.com/)

-User must have an SAP Business ByDesign license.  *This is a paid product, no trial version is available at this time.*
+Users must have an SAP Business ByDesign license.  *This is a paid product, no trial version is available at this time.*

 ## Download and Installation